gavr123456789/niva-site/Writerside/topics/Bindings.md

 ## Simple example
 To bind some external types and methods we use internal `Bind package:content:` method.
-Lets imagine we need to bind a type Person from Java.
+Let's imagine we need to bind a type Person from Java.
 ```Java
 package org.person